TerminalGoat232/chess2/README.md

 # chess 2 [WIP]
-a modified chess game from a youtuber called Oats Jenkin
+a modified version of chess from a youtuber called Oats Jenkin

 the video can be viewed here
 https://www.youtube.com/watch?v=mcivL8u176Y